ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 ## Module 1 :

-**Web Content** : is content on the internet, whether it is a full website, a web page, or web page building components such as HTML, JSP,.ASP, PHP, CSS, JavaScripts, Images, Videos, Audios, Flash, Word Docs, PDF files as links, WCM Tool content, and so on.
+**Web Content** : is a content on the internet, whether it is a full website, a web page, or web page building components such as HTML, JSP,.ASP, PHP, CSS, JavaScripts, Images, Videos, Audios, Flash, Word Docs, PDF files as links, WCM Tool content, and so on.
 **WCM (Web Content Management System)**: enables businesses to alter and evaluate website pages without relying on IT, cutting the time it takes to update product pages from a few days to one hour.It is a web application that can be used to create and manage web content.

 WCM's key features include document control, auditing, editing, and timeline management.